 - The person is open to the treatment approach, willing to participate in a group and able to make a commitment to the methods and goals of treatment

 Any one of the following provided that it is expected to interfere with the person's capacity to participate and benefit from treatment:

 - no significant impact of pain on functioning

 - intractable use of injectable analgesia, medicated lollies or oral liquid opioids

 - addiction or substance abuse (including alcohol and cannabis)

-- unable to meet physical requirement of the programme (including mobilising independently around the unit) or unable to fully self-care.
-A case management service is available for patients who require a 'work up' prior to attending
+- unable to meet physical requirement of the programme (including mobilising independently around the unit) or unable to fully self-care - a case management service is available for patients who require a 'work up' prior to attending

 - overriding complexities that will make engagement on a programme difficult.
 This can include severe depression, suicidal behaviour, psychosis, interpersonal difficulties, and social circumstances.
 These may need addressing either before or instead of a programme

-- moderate–severe cognitive impairment
+- moderate to severe cognitive impairment

-- capacity to participate in English.
-Individual sessions may be offered instead
+- capacity to participate in English, individual sessions may be offered instead